liamthobrien/final-summative/README.md

 We then computed the volatility for each country by measuring the degree of variation over the time period as a proxy.

 Initially, those with high volatility were first-world, economically developed countries.
-Still, when proportionalising this to the countries' yields, those with the highest volatility were typically associated with political instability and/or rapid economic change, whilst those with the lowest volatility were countries with consistently low yields and/or that are politically stable.
+Still, when proportionalising this to countries' yields, those with the highest volatility were typically associated with political instability and/or rapid economic change, whilst those with the lowest volatility were countries with consistently low yields and/or political stability.

 _Can we group countries into clusters with similar yield dynamics?_

 We then examined how the yields of different countries correlated.
 We found a high degree of correlation across the board, with some outliers exhibiting notably negative correlations relative to the rest of the dataset.
-To do this, we determined the average yield of each country across the whole time period, the trend of the country over time, and the volatility, as mentioned earlier.
+To do this, we calculated the average yield for each country over the entire period, the trend over time, and the volatility, as mentioned earlier.
 This was followed by standardising these features and using k-means clustering amongst different groups of countries.

+Countries are clustered based on their wheat-yield levels, growth trends, and volatility to identify groups with similar yield dynamics.
+These clusters are used to summarise shared structural, technological and environmental characteristics.
+Cluster-level information is then incorporated into predictive models to test whether cross-country similarities improve the yield forecast.

 This led to four different clusters forming.
 These are as follows-